 Choquequirao is 3,033 meters above sea level (m.a.s.l.).

 Choquequirao houses Inca constructions as impressive as Machu Picchu, such as the Main Plaza, the Colcas, the Inca Cemetery, the Kallankas, the Ushnu, the Andenes, etc.

 Choquequirao is still in the process of excavation.
-It does estimate that to date, only 30% of the original Inca precinct has done restored.
+It estimates that only 30% of the original Inca precinct has did not restore to date.

-According to research done at Choquequirao, it does estimate that who built the Inca site around 1536.
+According to research done at Choquequirao, it does estimate who built the Inca site around 1536.